 There are a number of other potential model errors in the thermochronometry inversion problem as used here.
 First is the thermal physics underlying the geotherm calculation.
-Boundary conditions and initial conditions for the geotherm are important unknowns, but are specified, not parameterized, so if specified wrongly they can introduce model error.
-The effect 380 of advection on a geotherm is included, but this is also unknown for the parts of the space and time domain where the upward velocity is not resolved by age data.
+Boundary conditions and initial conditions for the geotherm are important unknowns but are specified, not parameterized, so if specified wrongly they can introduce model error.
+The effect of advection on a geotherm is included, but this is also unknown for the parts of the space and time domain where the upward velocity is not resolved by age data.
 A second model error comes through the kinetics of thermochronometric closure to daughter product loss.
 We have used a closure temperature formulation, which is an approximation.
 Closure temperature has implicit assumptions of monotonic cooling and first-order Arrhenius kinetics.
 Fission track annealing can be approximated by first-order kinetics, but not particularly well, and this introduces error.
-In addition, the kinetic parameters and model for each 385 thermochronometric system are assumed and fixed for each model, so complexities such as compositional effects or uranium damage effects on diffusion or track annealing might not be correctly implemented.
+In addition, the kinetic parameters and model for each thermochronometric system are assumed and fixed for each model, so complexities such as compositional effects or uranium damage effects on diffusion or track annealing might not be correctly implemented.
 The third potential model error is the statistical spatial correlation model implicit to GLIDE.
-Spatial correlation imposes a smoothness in space on the erosion rate and this could fail to capture all the variability in nature and thus introduce bias into the solution.
+Spatial correlation imposes a smoothness in space on the erosion rate, and this could fail to capture all the variability in nature and thus introduce bias into the solution.
 This correlation bias is, however, not a simple model error, as it is a "soft" constraint.
-Smoothness is only through a correlation, not a parameterization, 390 so it must be balanced against fitting the data.
-Depending on the number and quality of the data, where quality is relative to

-- the strength of the spatial correlation, specified by the prior parameter variance, smoothness may or may not be forced on the solution.
-This is a much weaker constraint than, for example, in, thermo-kinematic models with rigid blocks, where the parameterization imposes equivalence instead of correlation within each block.
-The model bias is thus linked to the resolution bias and they must be analyzed together. - 395 To summarize for purposes of our analysis in the following section, the complete error has 3 components, model errors, resolution errors, and random noise errors,
+Smoothness is only through a correlation, not a parameterization, so it must be balanced against fitting the data.
+Depending on the number and quality of the data, where quality is relative to the strength of the spatial correlation, specified by the prior parameter variance, smoothness may or may not be forced on the solution.
+This is a much weaker constraint than for example in thermokinematic models with rigid blocks, where the parameterization imposes equivalence instead of correlation within each block.
+The model bias is thus linked to the resolution bias, and they must be analysed together.

+To summarize for the purposes of our analysis in the following section, the complete error has three components, model errors, resolution errors, and random noise errors:

-$$\boldsymbol{e{post}} - \boldsymbol{e{true}} = \boldsymbol{\varepsilon}M + \boldsymbol{\varepsilon}R + \boldsymbol{\varepsilon}N. \tag{13}$$ inversion analysis.
+$$\boldsymbol{e}{\text{post}} - \boldsymbol{e}{\text{true}} = \boldsymbol{\varepsilon}{\text{M}} + \boldsymbol{\varepsilon}{\text{R}} + \boldsymbol{\varepsilon}{\text{N}}.$$ (12)

-The first two, model and resolution errors, constitute bias and the third is the stochastic noise propagation.
-The latter two are defined in Equation 9.
-The first two will be analysed in section 4 of this paper.
-Stochastic noise propagation will not be

-400 investigated in this study.
+The first two, model and resolution errors, constitute bias, and the third is the stochastic noise propagation.
+The latter two are defined in Eq.
+(9).
+The first two will be analysed in Sect.
+4 of this paper.
+Stochastic noise propagation will not be investigated in this study.

-3.3 Errors in Post-Estimation Parameter Analysis
+3.3 Errors in post-estimation parameter analysis

-Results of the inversion method described above are typically presented as maps of erosion rate across particular time intervals along with the corresponding normalized posterior variance on the exhumation rate and the diagonal value of the resolution matrix, integrated over the spatial dimension as described above.
-In many cases, these model results are subjected to additional analysis to increase their utility, and it can be important to document the propagation of error through any post
+Results of the inversion method described above are typically presented as maps of erosion rate across particular time intervals along with the corresponding normalized posterior variance in the exhumation rate and the diagonal value of the resolution matrix, integrated over the spatial dimension as described above.
+In many cases, these model results are subjected to additional analysis to increase their utility, and it can be important to document the propagation of error through any post-inversion analysis.